Large Group Health Insurance Plans

 Get in touch with us today

-What Types of Large Group Health Insurance Plans Exist?
+What Types of Large Group Plans Exist?

-The Most Popular Plans
+Corporate Wellness Programs: The Most Popular Plans for Businesses

-• Health Maintenance Organization (HMO): An HMO requires large group members to pay monthly premiums for medical services.
+• Health Maintenance Organization (HMO): An HMO requires large group health plans group members to pay monthly premiums for medical services.
 However, employees will only have access to a specific in network care of healthcare providers and facilities.
 Receiving care out of network can result in significant extra costs for the individual employee.

 How Does Group Health Insurance Work?